Samir Tamang

-Samir Tamang is a Nepalese professional footballer who currently plays for Nepal Super League club Pokhara Thunders and the Nepal national team.
+Samir Tamang is a Nepalese professional footballer who currently plays for Nepal Super League club Satdobato Youth and the Nepal national team.

 Club career

 Born in Nijgadh, Tamang was originally a cricket player before shifting his focus to football.
 He initially played as a goalkeeper before a hand injury forced him to become a forward.
 He had not competed in any domestic league prior to his international debuts because of a lack of competitions in his region.
 Therefore, he competed in only district, provincial and central level selections.
 In 2023, Tamang competed in the Aaha!
 Gold Cup with Salesh Youth Club.
 He scored two goals against Gaighat FC to advance to the semi-finals and was named Man of the Match for his performance.
 He scored and was named the Man of the Match again as Salesh Youth Club defeated Birgunj United FC to advance to the final.

 In January 2024, Tamang made his Martyr's Memorial A-Division League debut after joining Church Boys United.
 He scored his club's only goal in an Aaha!
 Gold Cup victory over Nepal Police which saw Church Boys United advance to the semi-final.
 Tamang was named Man of the Match for his performance.
 In the next match, he again scored his team's lone tally as the club defeated Nepal Army to advance to the final.
 Tamang was again named Man of the Match.

 In February 2025, it was announced that Tamang had been signed by Pokhara Thunders of the Nepal Super League for the 2025 season.
 He scored his first goal for the club on 3 April 2025 in a 2–3 loss to Lalitpur City.